-Looking at Appleton’s website I was very pleased to read that they are committed to green manufacturing, doing what they can for the environment and reducing their carbon emissions.
-When sugar cane is harvested it is common practice to first set the field on fire to burn away the leaves and dead cane, Appletons are committed to move towards “green cane harvesting” where this burning does not take place, instead the dead material is left to protect and fertilise the soil.
-The factory is powered by an emission free boiler that runs off bagasse, the sugar cane fibres that remain after the juice is extracted.
+Looking at Appleton’s website I was very pleased to read that they are committed to green manufacturing.
+The company is doing what it can for the environment and reducing their carbon emissions.
+When sugar cane is harvested, it is common practice to burn the stubble.
+Appletons are committed to move towards “green cane harvesting” where this burning does not take place.
+Instead, the dead material is left to protect and fertilise the soil.
+The factory is powered by an emission free boiler running on bagasse, the sugar cane fibre byproduct.

-Appleton Estate V/X Rum is available from all major supermarkets for £17.99.
+Appleton Estate V/X Rum is available from all major supermarkets.

 Thanks to Appleton for my free bottle.

 If you enjoyed this recipe for hot buttered rum punch, why not try my other Christmas drinks, such as this spiced mulled cider or my Christmas martinis?

 I feel the same as you about reviewing products.
 I turn down so many, although I never say no to chocolate, hehe, but I do accept those I think I will enjoy and review them if I think I can recommend them.

 Never tried hot buttered rum before, I wonder why not.
 Could do with a glass now.
 I am at work and it is freezing.
 It was -18c here in Dundee last night.
 Brrrrrrr!

 Yeah, same here.